iron-vault-plugin/iron-vault/docs/Entities/Assets.md

 When in your character sheet, you can edit all option fields of your assets, such as a name if the asset calls for one, or picking an associated stat.
 You can also mark of unmark abilities by clicking on the hexagon next to them.
 #### Asset Links

-You can link to an asset's definition card using [[Special Links#`asset `|`asset:` links]].
+You can link to an asset's definition card using [[Special Links#Assets|`asset:` links]].
 When clicked, these links will open a popup window with a read-only, default version of the asset for reference.

 #### Asset Blocks